 Just like when you were a kid and couldn't get onto the roller coasters at the theme park, you won't even be considered for some scholarships without high enough SAT/ACT scores.

-So are these scholarships guaranteed even if you meet these minimum scores?
+For example, Texas A&M offers multiple scholarships based on test scores, GPA, and/or class rank.
+So are scholarships like these guaranteed even if you meet these minimum scores?
 No. But you won't be considered for them at all unless your ACT or SAT score is above a certain level.
 Many other colleges have GPA and score cut-offs for scholarship consideration, so the higher you can get your scores, the more likely you are to earn merit scholarships.